 If you have similar concerns, I’d like to offer a few tried-and-true strategies to assist you in career planning as an office administrator.
 Whatever title you hold—be it administrative assistant, executive assistant, office manager, or something else—the following pointers will help you take a more proactive approach to career planning.

 Office administration is a career of choice for many professionals.
 However, if you’re one of the administrators who “fell” into this work, it’s time to shake off that mentality.
 It may be an accident that you landed here, but where you go next is totally up to you.
 It’s time to make intentional decisions about your career.
 Don’t allow yourself to simply “fall” from one step to the next—that’s a surefire recipe for dissatisfaction.
-Instead, recognize that you have the power to create the path you want, whether in this field or another.
+Instead, recognize that you have the power to create the path you want, whether in this field or another, and start career planning.

 Take responsibility for defining your path